 Another aspect in determining which option is best for you is to consider how quickly you can expect to see a return on your personal branding investment.

 Although there is a cost to each option, it’s important to calculate how long it will take you to pay off that cost based on your business model and the revenue you generate in your business on a monthly basis.

 It will likely take newer businesses without a proven business model or the revenue stream of more established businesses longer to pay off their personal brand investment, so it definitely plays a part in considering what option is best for you.

 When it comes down you to your personal brand and how to determine which route you should take—DIY, outsource each component or hire a full-service agency—it boils down to what time and brand expertise you have and results you wish to achieve.

-If you're looking for the support of a full-service agency to help you achieve your business goals, we'd love to hear from you.
+If you're looking for the support of a full-service agency to help you achieve your business or career goals, we'd love to hear from you.